-The content of the EAW established by the form, meaning that it has to include all the requirements set out in Article 8 of the Framework Decision and does not specify that it should initially be accompanied by any other document.
+The content of the EAW established by the form, meaning that it has to include all the requirements set out in art.
+8 of the Framework Decision and does not specify that it should initially be accompanied by any other document.
 The European Handbook recommends downloading it onto a computer.
 That is, it is not necessary to attach the decision (ruling or judgment) on which it is based.
-However in section b) of the form a reference must be included to facilitate identification of the decision: number, proceedings, date and, if applicable, a decision other than a judgment,
+However in section b) of the form a reference must be included to facilitate identification of the decision: number, proceedings, date and, if applicable, a decision other than a judgment, meaning detention or imprisonment37.
+The form can be obtained by all Member States in any of the Community languages on the website of the EJN, which includes a section called "EAW Wizard" which makes it possible to draft the EAW online using an interactive tool38.
+This page also includes the different forms in the section of the same name39.
+They are also available on the website of the Council of the EU40.
+This form must necessarily be used, and no abridged versions or omission of sections are permitted; it must be typed, not handwritten.
+One form must be used for each person, but several offences may be included in a single EAW.